International Climate Agreements: Useful or Useless?

 Felicity Gray concludes that “advocating for the abandonment of international climate agreements risks accelerating frontline suffering even further.
 Yes, international climate agreements can be technocratic and anti-democratic.
 There are a myriad of ways in which both their processes and outcomes could be improved.
 But to advocate for their abandonment is flagrantly reckless.
 A desertion at this time would erode momentum for action on global warming, undermine the core platform for intergovernmental action, and damage our capacity to assist those already dealing with impacts of climate change first hand.”

-You can read the full debate here on Green Agenda: International Climate Agreements: Useful or Useless?.
+You can read the full debate on Green Agenda: International Climate Agreements: Useful or Useless?.

 Image: Donald Trump by Gage Skidmore, Flickr under CC BY SA 2.0.